YashkantG/code-security-scanner/README.md

 ## Usage

-1. Select your programming language from the dropdown
+1. Choose how to input your code:
+   - Upload a file using the "Upload File" button (supports .js, .py, .java, .cs, .php)
-2. Paste your code into the editor
+   - Paste your code directly into the editor
+2. The programming language will be automatically detected for uploaded files, or you can select it manually from the dropdown
 3. Click "Analyze Code" to scan for vulnerabilities
 4. Review the detailed analysis:
    - Overall risk level